 If you are looking to cut down on the cost of owning a pet, this ultimate guide to DIY dog grooming can help.
 Many of us rely on professional groomers to take care of our dogs’ grooming needs.

 While it can be convenient and time-saving to outsource this job, outsourcing comes with a significant price tag.
-Dog grooming services usually cost $40 upwards, and can even verge into the $100 plus territory!
+Dog grooming services usually cost $40 and upwards and can even verge into the $100 plus territory!
 Yikes!

 How to Groom Your Dog At Home

-The alternative to paying a professional is doing your own dog grooming at home.
+The alternative to paying a professional is doing your own DIY dog grooming at home.
 Not only is grooming your dog at home a great way to bond with your pet, but it’s also fantastic for your wallet.
+How to clip dog hair?

 That’s why we recommend you first arm yourself with some expert advice.
 To help you out, we’ve put together this handy guide of DIY dog grooming tips for: